-IFM educates clinicians to recognize the relationship between systemic disease and toxic exposures through a clear understanding of the pathophysiology of total toxic load and the synergistic effects of toxins.
+IFM educates clinicians to recognize the relationship between systemic disease and environmental toxins through a clear understanding of the pathophysiology of total toxic load and the synergistic effects of toxicants.
 Clinicians will learn to identify diseases and dysfunctions potentially associated with chronic toxicity and specifically recognize the relationships between chronic toxic insult and neurotoxicity, immunotoxicity, autoimmunity, mitochondrial dysfunction, endocrine disruption, and carcinogenesis.

-IFM members gain access to the matrix and many other clinical resources as part of the IFM Clinical Toolkit—an exclusive benefit of IFM membership.
-Non-IFM members may receive temporary toolkit access for the duration of selected courses, including AFMCP and APMs.
-Access can be found inside the course.
+IFM members gain access to the Toxin Exposure Questionnaire in the IFM Toolkit, which is a benefit of IFM membership.
+Non-IFM members may receive temporary toolkit access for the duration of selected courses, including Applying Functional Medicine in Clinical Practice (AFMCP) and APMs.

 As a member, how do I access the IFM Toolkit?

-- Log in to the IFM website using your email address and password.
+- Log in to the IFM website and select “My Toolkit.”

-- Select “My Toolkit” from the menu on the left.
-Note: The link will only appear if your membership is current.
-If you do not see the link, check your membership status from the “My Certification & Membership” tab on the left.
+- Note: If you do not see the mentioned links, check your membership status from the “My Certification & Membership” tab.